How Long Can Bearded Dragons Go Without Heat?

 To Boost Immunity

-Your bearded dragon relies on heat to conserve a particular temperature that protects its body from diseases.
-If the temperature is too low, your pet will be exposed to illnesses due to the decline of its immune system.
+Your bearded dragon relies on heat to conserve a suitable temperature which protects its body from diseases.
+If its temperature is too low, its immune system may decline, exposing it to various infections.

 What Happens When Your Bearded Dragon’s Heat Source Is Cut Off?